What is VMDK in VMware

 To avoid unbootable virtual machines or corrupted disk files due to the accidents such as system upgrades or virus attacks and etc., I recommend you to make backup virtual machines regularly.

 VMDK file is vulnerable to be damaged that leads to data loss of virtual machine.
 So, you need to offer a secure insurance for your VMs.
-You could back up VMware datastore or back up the whole virtul machine in VMware such as cloning VM, coping VM files, exporting VM from ESXi......
+You could back up VMware datastore or back up all the virtul machine in VMware.
+The frequently used methods include coping VM files, exporting VM from ESXi, etc.

 2. Navigate to Backup Task >> Create New Task.

-3. In configuring page, enter a name for backup task and select device and virtual machines, it allows you to back up unlimited virtual machines through central console.
+3. In configuring page, enter a name for backup task and select device and virtual machines (up to 10 VMs in one task on Free Edition) to back up at once.

 4. Select Target to store backup files for example local or network path.

-5. Schedule flexible backup strategies and specify the time to run the backup task.
+5. Set up a backup Schedule flexibly and specify the time to run the backup task.
+Then you can click Start Backup to execute it.

-6. Specify the retention policies for each backup which helps to delect the unwanted backup files automatically.
+Backup Cleanup: Specify the retention policies to delect the unwanted backup files automatically.

 AOMEI Cyber Backup specifies in data protection for virtual machines.
 You can create an efficient backup task without complicated settings and extra cost.
 It always safeguards your workloads and offers instant recovery solution.